SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/bootcamp.md

 ## Goals

-This bootcamp aims to bring you up to speed on the Document Assembly Line Project.
+This bootcamp aims to bring you up to speed on the Document Assembly Line project.
 It will do this by helping you start to automate a form of your choosing and introducing you to a number of Assembly Line tools and practices.
 By the end of the bootcamp, you should feel comfortable participating in discussions with other members of the team about your work and how to troubleshoot issues you are facing.

 ## Meeting times